Precision calibration of calorimeter signals in the ATLAS experiment using an uncertainty-aware neural network

-The actual signal \eclusem of \topos located in the Tile gap scintillator is predominantly generated by ionisations.
+As already discussed in \SectRef{sec:data_cal:target}, the actual signal \eclusem of \topos located in the Tile gap scintillators is predominantly generated by ionisations.
 Among the sources of these ionisations are secondary particles produced in the development of showers in the material around it.
 These showers are generated by particles emerging from the hard scatter and the in-time \pu interactions.
 The latter can also provide a second and more direct contribution to the signal when directly crossing this transition region, without previous interaction.
-The BNN calibration network learns \rclusem from the feature set here,\footnote{To a large extent, \eclusdep in these \topos consists of the relatively small amounts of energy deposited by ionisations by charged particles traversing the thin scintillators, in addition to the energy deposited by very rare inelastic hadronic interactions in the scintillator volume.} but the location of the \topo \cog suggests very little signal contributions from other calorimeters to it.
+The BNN calibration network learns \rclusem from the feature set here, but the location of the \topo \cog suggests very little signal contributions from other calorimeters and thus to the feature reconstruction.
 In particular, features related to shower shapes are expected to be reconstructed with low precision, leading to a significantly reduced expressiveness that produces predictions with large uncertainties for \topos in this region.